 I want to share what I’ve learned about ketamine because over the last few months ketamine treatments have revived my 17 year old from a deep depression that has been disabling him since he was 14.
 Now Cole is like a doll that has come to life.
 My gentle, intelligent, thoughtful, compassionate, kind, witty, wise old soul is coming out of the woods.
 It’s a relief to this mom.

-Chronic illness like Cole has experienced is exhausting and it can be scary sometimes.
+Chronic illness like Cole has experienced is exhausting and it can be scary.
 Just like a lot of other illnesses.
 I think that’s just personal.
 Just like treatment is personal.
 It is just different for everyone.
-Anyone can become sick and sometimes people really do need medical treatment.
+Anyone can become sick and sometimes people need medical treatments.
 And sometimes you need to try something different.
 It’s all scary.
 That’s because it’s unknown.

 The following are some of Cole’s thoughts about his ketamine treatment that he has written himself.